-We begin with a detailed discussion to understand your business structure, objectives, and any immediate legal concerns.
+We begin with a discussion to understand your business structure, objectives, and any immediate legal concerns.
 This step allows us to identify risks and opportunities while tailoring advice to your commercial goals.

 We negotiate ACT retail and commercial leases, assignments, options, and surrenders with clear term sheets, incentives, rent review formulas, and make‑good mechanics to reduce disputes.
 Disclosure documents, fit‑out obligations, and outgoings are aligned to operational realities.
 Where government tenancies or precinct requirements apply, we account for procurement and compliance overlays.
 Our approach keeps landlord‑tenant relationships efficient and predictable throughout the lease lifecycle.